livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 This specification defines:

-- Canonical meanings for repository level terms.
+- Canonical meanings for repository-level terms.
-- Fixing canonical names for the fundamental object types and related concepts.
+- Canonical names for the fundamental object types and related concepts.
-- Naming and scoping terms used for apps, types, and domains.
+- Names and scopes for terms used for apps, types, and domains.
 - Security vocabulary needed to interpret authorization, signing, rotation, and revocation rules.

 This specification does not define: